abelsj60/my-site/app/data/the-story/story-chapter-four.md

 Hours later, a sprite hung happily over him.
 He once again dreamed of far-off lands, Jinns, fairies, and desert sands now in reach of outstretched hands.

-Back home, the sprite floated atop the lamp beside him.
+Back home, the sprite hovered above the lamp beside him.

 Time again for adventure.